VictorOmoboye/Sales-and-Product-Optimization-Analysis/README.md

 GROUPING:** Apply SQL WHERE clauses and GROUP BY to filter and segment data by product category, region, and year.

 ## MODELLING
+I visualize the logical schema through an Entity-Relationship Diagram (ERD) to effectively convey the logical constraints and associations within the database.
+This approach enhances my understanding of the organization of the tables and their interrelationships, revealing that the dataset comprises three distinct tables: **Orders**, **Products**, and **PropertyInfo**.
+These tables are interconnected through primary and foreign key relationships, enabling seamless data retrieval and analysis.
+The ERD serves as a foundational tool for identifying how data flows between entities, ensuring clarity in the modeling process and supporting the overall analysis of sales performance and customer behavior trends for Dennis Office Supplies.
 ![image](https://github.com/user-attachments/assets/cb155d10-bb09-4c2a-b777-d4f10d32648c)